PowershellScripter/NetBird-PFSense/README.md

 CURRENTLY ONLY VERIFIED TO WORK ON FREEBSD 15 due to NetBird waiting for official package to be approved by NetGate

+Currently verified with:
+PFSens Plus 25.07 - 25.11.1 (will work CE versions as well)

+cli command can be used for quick deploy single instances sh file can be used with cron jobs